Ben: Diary of a Heroin Addict

 In 2006, 34 old Ben Rogers admitted himself to hospital in an attempt to rehabilitate himself after 18 years of heroin abuse.
 He died the next day, leaving behind 30 hours of unflinching video footage that he had filmed over the last two years of his life.

-Months after death, Ben's mother granted me permission to re-work his footage into the documentary that Ben was trying to make.
+Months after his death, Ben's mother granted me permission to re-work his footage into the documentary that Ben was trying to make.

 This shocking film combines Ben’s footage with family interviews to try and make sense of the complex life double life of an addict, and the impact it has had on those he left behind.